-(1) No employee shall be requested to sign any statement

-regarding his or her incompetency or misconduct unless the employee is offered the right to have CSEA representation, as defined in Section 33.2(a)(2) - Representation - or private counsel provided at his or her own expense present.

-(2) Unless the employee declines such representation he or she will be given a reasonable period of time to obtain such representation.
+- (1) No employee shall be requested to sign any statement regarding their incompetency or misconduct unless the employee is offered the right to have CSEA representation, as defined in Section 33.2(a)(2) Representation or private counsel provided at their own expense present. - (2) Unless the employee declines such representation, they will be given a reasonable period of time to obtain such representation.
 If the employee requests representation and CSEA or the employee fails to provide such representation within a reasonable time, the employee may be requested to sign such a statement.
 An arbitrator under this Article shall have the power to find that a delay in providing such representation may have been unreasonable.
 The statement shall be submitted to the employee within a reasonable time after the interrogation.
 A copy of the statement shall be supplied to the employee at the time the employee is requested to sign the statement.
 Prior to signing the statement, the employee may make such modifications or deletions in such statement that the employee deems necessary.
-Any statements or admissions signed by him or her without having been so supplied to him or her may not subsequently be used in any disciplinary proceeding.
+Any statements or admissions signed by the employee_without having been so supplied to them may not subsequently be used in any disciplinary proceeding.